arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Aurora.md

 -   Aurora maintains 6 copies of your data across 3 AZ:
     -   4 copies out of 6 needed for writes (can still write if 1 AZ completely fails)
     -   3 copies out of 6 need for reads

+> Each Read Replica is associated with a priority tier (0-15).
+In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).
+If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.
+If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an arbitrary replica in the same promotion tier.

 ## Encryption & Network Security
 -   Encryption at rest using KMS (same as RDS)